 How To Stop C diff From Spreading

-Hospitals and elder living facilities must adhere to the strictest protocols in order to minimize the risk that infections such as C diff spread from patient-to-patient or cause an outbreak among staff members.
-The Center for Disease Control and Prevention (CDC), advocates that people working in healthcare facilities adhere to the following guidelines in order to prevent the spread of C diff.
+Hospitals and elder patient care facilities must adhere to the strictest protocols to minimize the risk that infections such as C diff spread from patient-to-patient or cause an outbreak among staff members.
+The Center for Disease Control and Prevention (CDC), advocates that people working in healthcare facilities adhere to the following guidelines to prevent the spread of C diff.

-- Clean hands with soap and water or an alcohol-based hand rub before and after caring for every patient.
+- Thorough hand hygiene: Clean hands with soap and water or an alcohol-based hand rub before and after caring for every patient.

-- Thoroughly clean hospital rooms and the medical equipment of patients diagnosed with C diff.
+- Cleaning and disinfection: Thoroughly clean hospital rooms and the medical equipment of patients diagnosed with C diff.

-- Implement precautions such as assigning C diff patients to single rooms.
+- Private rooms: Implement precautions such as assigning C diff patients to a single or private room.

-- Caregivers must wear a disposable protective gown over clothing
+- Healthcare PPE for C diff: Caregivers must wear disposable protective gloves and a disposable protective gown over clothing

-- Visitors should be asked to also adorn personal protective gowns and gloves when visiting patients with C diff.
+- C diff PPE for visitations: Visitors should be asked to also adorn personal protective gowns and gloves when visiting patients with C diff.

 The CDC also strongly advocates that people who enter C diff patient rooms promptly and safely dispose of the personal protective clothing to prevent spores from spreading.
 The health agency also calls for people to sanitize and clean their hands and any exposed skin immediately.